 What inspired you to start OrderUp?

-With nearly a decade in hospitality technology, I saw firsthand the impact the right software can have in improving both staff and guest experiences.
-OrderUp launched during COVID-19, a time when many restaurants were forced to close or alter their service due to shelter-in-place regulations.
+With nearly a decade in hospitality technology, I saw first-hand the impact that the right software can have in improving both staff and guest experiences.
+OrderUp launched during COVID-19, a time when many restaurants were forced to close or alter their service due to lockdown regulations.
 I felt I was in a position to help restaurants make it through the downturn.

 How did COVID-19 shape your role as CEO?